Leafwing-Studios/fop-rules/docs/character-options/talents/skill-talents.md

 # Skill Talents

 ## Animism: Instinctive
-If you have access to a monster (or a piece of one) with the desired affix, you may Enchant items with that affix without learning it first using the Research downtime activity.
+You have advantage on skill checks made to learn more about monsters when using the Scan minor action.

 You have advantage on all skill checks made to use the Harvest downtime activity to gather essence crystals.